miii/Tenta-odds/README.md

 # React-Skeleton-with-Flux
-Skeleton of website build with React using the Flux application architecture and Node.js
+React application skeleton using the Flux architecture